Inside: Ten best planners for working moms to crush the new year ahead! Find a working mom planner that fits your style and needs.

-I was a nerd with a capital N.E.R.D. as a kid and was perfectly happy to head to the back-to-school sale each year for new notebooks.
+I was a nerd with a capital N.E.R.D. as a kid and was perfectly happy to hit the back-to-school sale each year for new notebooks.

 I have to be because #momlife.
 Efficiency is the name of the game.